DataCurationNetwork/data-primers/GeoJSON Data Curation Primer/GeoJSON-data-curation-primer.md

 - Can the file first be opened and viewed in a text editor before loading in geospatial software?

-- Are coordinates listed in the following format: ​[longitude, latitude, elevation]
+- Are coordinates listed in the following format: ​[longitude, latitude, elevation]?

 - What aspects of the visualization are important? (geometry, color scale, distribution of data, etc.)